Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 The maritime inquiry into Siljestad's loss was held in New York on July 7-1942 with the captain, the 3rd mate, and Able Seamen Haugland and Svellingen appearing.

-* The date and time in the second paragraph above have been taken from the captain's report, which adds that Siljestad was in position 16 56N 53 14W at noon that day.
-Rohwer gives German time 02:54, May 15 (sinking position 15 20N 52 40W), and the time for Kupa's sinking is given as 20:57.
-Another sinking report for Siljestad, based on statements by survivors (my sources are listed below), gives the attack time as 01:00 GCT, May 15, agreeing with Rohwer's sinking position, adding she was seen to sink at 01:30 GCT.
-The latter report also states that Siljestad's survivors were picked up by Kupa at 13:00 GCT, May 15.
+* The date and time in the second paragraph above have been taken from the captain's report, which adds that Siljestad had been in position 16 56N 53 14W at noon that day.
+J. Rohwer gives German time 02:54, May 15 (sinking position 15 20N 52 40W), and the time for Kupa's sinking is given as 20:57.
+Another sinking report for Siljestad, based on statements by survivors (my sources are listed at the end of this page), gives the attack time as 01:00 GCT, May 15, agreeing with Rohwer's sinking position, adding she was seen to sink at 01:30 GCT.
+(Page 2 of the archive documents also gives the date as May 15).
+The latter report states that Siljestad's survivors were picked up by Kupa at 13:00 GCT, May 15.

 Crew List: